THE RISK OF PRACTICING IRON-WIRE IF YOU PRACTICE WRONGLY

 The first important consideration is whether the sound made is beneficial or harmful, not whether it is a sound prescribed by past masters.
 Making a “ho” sound or a “ya” sound correctly, although the “ha” sound should be exact, benefits the liver or the lungs.
 Making a “ha” sound wrongly, although it is the exact sound, can harm the abdomen.

 This is the benefit of breadth.
 Having practiced other arts with different sounds and enjoyed their benefits, I was able to make this discovery.
 Making a sound wrongly thought it is prescribed, is a mistake in depth.
-We can employ this philosophy in many situations to enrich our daily lift.
+We can employ this philosophy in many situations to enrich our daily life.

 We can also go a step further.
 Having understood the underlying philosophy and enjoyed its benefits, we can modify some sounds to suit specific needs.
 But we shall do this only when we can fully understand what we are doing.